Niacin for Cats

 NAD+ Conversations: Keeping Longevity Hopes Grounded and Useful

-Where does NAD⁺ fit into the story?
-Niacin contributes to the body’s ability to maintain NAD-related coenzymes that support cellular energy handling (Barbeau-Grégoire M, 2022).
-Owners often encounter this topic through “healthy aging” discussions, and it can be useful—if you keep expectations grounded.
-Nutrients don’t create youth; they support the conditions for steadier function.
+Where does NAD⁺ fit?
+Niacin contributes to the body's ability to maintain NAD-related coenzymes that support cellular energy handling (Barbeau-Grégoire M, 2022).
+Owners usually meet this topic through "healthy aging" discussions, and it is useful if expectations stay grounded: nutrients do not create youth; they support the conditions for steadier function.

-This is also where a system-level product can make sense even when a complete diet exists.
-Instead of trying to micromanage one vitamin, many owners prefer broader support that aligns with aging metabolism, appetite variability, and day-to-day resilience—without turning mealtime into a pharmacy.
+This is also where a system-level product can make sense even with a complete diet.
+Hollywood Elixir is built around that idea — it includes niacin at a disclosed 2 mg per serving alongside nicotinamide riboside (60 mg) and B12, B6, and riboflavin, so NAD⁺ support comes from more than one B3 route rather than a single megadose.
+Instead of micromanaging one vitamin, many owners prefer broader, food-mixed support that aligns with aging metabolism and day-to-day resilience — without turning mealtime into a pharmacy.

 A Coherent Plan: Diet First, Then System-level Support over Time